prof-rossetti/notification-service-py/README.md

 ### Email

 For email capabilities, [sign up for a SendGrid account](https://signup.sendgrid.com/), click the link in a confirmation email to verify your account, then [create a new API key](https://app.sendgrid.com/settings/api_keys) with "full access" permissions.
-Note the email address you used, and the value of the API Key, and store them in environment variables called `SENDGRID_API_KEY` and `MY_EMAIL_ADDRESS`, respectively.
+Note the email address you used, and the value of the API Key, and store them in environment variables called `MY_EMAIL_ADDRESS` and `SENDGRID_API_KEY`, respectively.

 ## Usage